Complex beam parameter

-where z is the location at which q is calculated, relative to the location of the beam waist, zR is the Rayleigh range, and i is the imaginary unit.
+where z is the location, relative to the location of the beam waist, at which q is calculated, zR is the Rayleigh range, and i is the imaginary unit.

 Beam propagation

 The complex beam parameter is usually used in ray transfer matrix analysis, which allows the calculation of the beam properties at any given point as it propagates through an optical system, if the ray matrix and the initial complex beam parameter is known.
 This same method can also be used to find the fundamental mode size of a stable optical resonator.

 Given the initial beam parameter, qi, one can use the ray transfer matrix of an optical system, $$\begin{pmatrix} A & B \\ C & D \end{pmatrix}$$, to find the resulting beam parameter, qf, after the beam has traversed the system: